Understanding your risk

 - Family history

-- Lifestyle behavior (e.g. smoking and alcohol use)
+- Lifestyle behaviors (e.g. smoking and alcohol use)

 - General health